 Castrating a male dog will make him less likely to pursue bitches, can reduce aggression and removes hormonally driven behavior, making him easier to handle.
 Castration also reduces the risk of some cancers such as testicular, prostatic and perianal tumours.

 Castration is usually performed from the age of 6 months onwards depending on the size, breed and temperament of the dog.
 Please ask your vet for advice on the most appropriate time for your dog.
+We always recommend that the vet checks your pet over first if they have not seen them before.
+This is to ensure that they are fit and healthy.

 Spaying female rabbits will prevent unwanted pregnancies and tumours of the uterus, which are very common in rabbits that have not been spayed.
 Entire female rabbits can also often have aggression problems.